tskit-dev/tskit/docs/development.md

 If you see a typo or some other small problem that you'd like to fix, this is most easily done through the GitHub UI.

-If the typo is in a large section of text (like this page), go to the top of the page and click on the "Edit on GitHub" link at the top right.
-This will bring you to the page on GitHub for the RST source file in question.
-Then, click on the pencil icon on the right hand side.
-This will open a web editor allowing you to quickly fix the typo and submit a pull request with the changes.
+Mouse over the GitHub icon at the top right of the page and click on the "Suggest edit" button.
+This will bring you to a web editor on GitHub for the source file in question, allowing you to quickly fix the typo and submit a pull request with the changes.
-Fix the typo, add a commit message like "Fixed typo" and click on the green "Propose file change" button.
+Fix the typo, click the "Commit changes", add a commit message like "Fixed typo" and click on the green "Propose file change" button.
 Then follow the dialogues until you've created a new pull request with your changes, so that we can incorporate them.

 If the change you'd like to make is in the API documentation for a particular function, then you'll need to find where this